Oncocytoma: Salivary gland oncocytoma

-The salivary gland oncocytoma is a well-circumscribed, benign neoplastic growth also called an oxyphilic adenoma.
-It comprises about 1% of all salivary gland tumors.
-The histopathology is marked by sheets of large swollen polyhedral epithelial oncocytes, which are granular acidophilic parotid cells with centrally located nuclei.
+An salivary gland oncocytoma (also known as an oxyphilic adenoma) is a well-circumscribed, benign neoplastic growth comprising about one percent of all salivary gland tumors.
+The histopathology is marked by sheets of large, swollen polyhedral epithelial oncocytes, which are granular acidophilic parotid cells with centrally located nuclei.
 The granules are created by the mitochondria.

 Symptoms

-Salivary gland oncocytomas are most common in ages 70–80, females, the parotid gland (85–90%), and are firm, slowly growing, painless masses of less than 4 cm.
-They may be bilateral.
+Salivary gland oncocytomas, 85 to 90 percent of which are located in the parotid gland, are firm, slowly growing, painless masses of less than 4 cm and may be bilateral.
+They are most common in females age 70 to 80.

 Thyroid oncocytoma

-Thyroid oncocytomas can be benign (adenomas) or malignant (carcinomas).
-Also known as Hürtle cell tumours.
+Thyroid oncocytomas (also known as Hürthle cell tumours) can be benign (adenomas) or malignant (carcinomas).
 Grossly, oncocytic adenomas are encapsulated, solid nodules with a characteristic brown cut surface.
 The gross appearance of a minimally invasive oncocytic carcinoma is indistinguishable to that of an adenoma, while widely invasive oncocytic carcinomas are obviously invasive macroscopically and display pervasive vascular invasion with multifocal involvement of the thyroid gland.
 There are no reliable cytologic features which distinguish oncocytic adenomas from carcinomas and the only criterion for a diagnosis of malignancy is the identification of transcapsular or vascular invasion.